Tactile hyposensitivity

 Sensory-seeking

-The brain may need to create sensations as it is not receiving enough.
-Tactile sensory seeking can include all sorts of touches that may feel strange or different.
-If a sensory seeking behaviour is not inappropriate (e.g. indecent) or dangerous, then it is unnecessary and even harmful to prevent it.
+The brain may seek to create sensations when it is not receiving enough.
+Tactile sensory-seeking can include all sorts of touches that may seem strange or unusual.
+If such sensory-seeking behavior is neither inappropriate (e.g., indecent) nor dangerous, preventing it is unnecessary and can even be harmful.

 Important